afaez/MLWrap/README.md

 body = JSON encoded parameters for the function.
 JSON variable names need to be identical to the parameter names in python.

 returns = JSON encoded return value of the function call

+(Note that resulting numpy arrays will be converted to lists (arrays))

 ## Access modifiers